Will AI Replace Quality Assurance Managers? Not the Ones Who Adapt

 QA managers face 55% AI exposure in 2025 and 41% automation risk.
 AI is transforming inspection and testing, but quality culture requires human leadership.

 Quality assurance management is experiencing one of the faster AI transformations among management roles.
-Our data shows overall AI exposure climbing from 40% in 2023 to 55% in 2025, with automation risk rising from 30/100 to 41/100 over the same period.
-If you manage quality systems, these numbers demand your attention.
+Our data shows overall AI exposure climbing from 40% in 2023 to 55% in 2025, with automation risk rising from 30% to 41% over the same period.
+If you manage quality systems, these numbers demand your attention — they represent one of the steeper two-year shifts we have measured across all 1,016 occupations we track.

 Where AI Is Transforming Quality Management